 - Videoconference boards of review must not be recorded.

 Boards of review under disputed circumstances and appeal boards may be conducted via videoconference under the same rare circumstances and the requirements listed above.

-The preceding applies to boards of review for all Boy Scouting ranks (except Scout rank), but there are a few differences for the ranks other than Eagle:
+The preceding applies to boards of review for all Scouts BSA ranks (except Scout rank), but there are a few differences for the ranks other than Eagle:

-- For a Varsity Scout team, the committee member responsible for advancement, the advancement program manager (youth), and the Coach serve on the board.
-Composition for Boy Scout rank boards of review held in Venturing crews or Sea Scout ships is the same as that for Boy Scout troops.
+- Composition for Scouts BSA rank boards of review held in Venturing crews or Sea Scout ships is the same as that for Scouts BSA troops.

 - One member serves as chair.
 The unit committee decides how he or she is chosen.
 The chair conducts review meetings according to BSA procedures and reports results to the unit advancement coordinator.